Penn State Health Children’s Hospital celebrates completion of expansion project

 “The Labor and Delivery Unit and NICU are contiguous,” Legro said.
 “We considered every detail so that our moms and tiniest patients have the most comforting amenities to deliver, recover and grow, and that families can remain together.”

-“This expansion provides a beautiful and expanded space where our physicians, nurses and staff can continue to offer the highest level of medical care to young patients close to home, right here in central Pennsylvania,” said Dr. Sarah Iriana, interim chair of the Department of Pediatrics at Penn State Children’s Hospital.
+“This expansion provides a beautiful and expanded space where our physicians, nurses and staff can continue to offer the highest level of medical care to young patients close to home, right here in central Pennsylvania,” said Dr. Sarah Iriana, interim chair of the Department of Pediatrics at Penn State Health Children’s Hospital.

 An illustrated book celebrating the expansion is now available for preorder.
-The Book, Becky and Kaia’s New Addition: A Tale of Penn State Children’s Hospital, features stories of real Children’s Hospital patients and takes a look at the expansion through the eyes of the facility dogs, Becky and Kaia.
+The Book, Becky and Kaia’s New Addition: A Tale of Penn State Health Children’s Hospital, features stories of real Children’s Hospital patients and takes a look at the expansion through the eyes of the facility dogs, Becky and Kaia.
 It will be published in March 2021.